alema-r/Alessandro-Marcolini-Oniro/docs/hardware-support/boards/96b-nitrogen.rst

 Building an application
 =======================

-AllScenariOS OS Zephyr flavour is based on Zephyr kernel.
+All Scenario OS OS Zephyr flavour is based on Zephyr kernel.

 * Source the environment with proper template settings, flavour being zephyr and target machine being 96b-nitrogen: